This Day In Literary History

 ...I agree that Look Back in Anger is likely to remain a minority taste.
 What matters, however, is the size of the minority.
 I estimate it as roughly 6,733,000, which is the number of people in this country between the ages of 20 and 30.
 And this figure will doubtless be swelled by refugees from other age-groups who are curious to know precisely what the contemporary young pup is thinking and feeling.
 I doubt if I could love anyone who did not wish to see Look Back in Anger.
 It is the best young play of its decade.

 The hugely influential play would define an entire genre of anti establishment plays, novels, and films in 1950s and 60s England - the "angry young man" genre, named after the volatile character of Jimmy Porter.
 Look Back in Anger would be adapted in 1959 as an acclaimed feature film.

 Directed by Tony Richardson and starring Richard Burton and Claire Bloom, the screenplay was written by John Osborne and Nigel Kneale.
 The film would earn four BAFTA (British Academy of Film and Television Awards) nominations.

 John Osborne would write more classic plays, including The Entertainer (1957), Epitaph for George Dillon (1958), and Luther (1961).
 He died in 1994 at the age of 65.

 "I never deliberately set out to shock, but when people don't walk out of my plays I think there is something wrong." - John Osborne

-Today's video features the complete 1989 BBC TV production of Look Back in Anger - starring Kenneth Branagh and Emma Thompson.
+Today's video features a complete live performance of Look Back in Anger.
 Enjoy!